hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 1.9.0 - 04.15.2022 =
+* Fixed an issue that was causing excluded selectors to not be recongnized properly after Used CSS was cleared.
+* Minor adjustments to the new plugin UI.

 = 1.8.9 - 04.13.2022 =
 * Updated plugin settings UI.